-The National Survey of Student Engagement (NSSE) is a survey of first-year and senior students that measures the level of student engagement in academic and social practices that are linked to student learning, satisfaction, and overall success (click here to see a copy of the survey).
+The National Survey of Student Engagement (NSSE) is a survey of first-year and senior students that measures the level of student engagement in academic and social practices that are linked to student learning, satisfaction, and overall success.
 Nicholls administers NSSE every other spring, with the more recent administration in Spring 2014 completed by 476 students (191 freshmen and 325 seniors).
-In 2013, NSSE conducted a major revision of the survey, replacing the existing five benchmarks with ten “engagement indicators” (for an item-by-item comparison of how the survey changed between 2012-13, click here).
+In 2013, NSSE conducted a major revision of the survey, replacing the existing five benchmarks with ten “engagement indicators”.
 The engagement indicators are organized under four separate themes: Academic Challenge, Learning with Peers, Experiences with Faculty, and Campus Environment.
 See below for a list of each of the ten engagement indicators by theme:

 - Academic Challenge – Higher-Order Learning, Reflective & Integrative Learning, Learning Strategies, Quantitative Reasoning

 - Learning with Peers – Collaborative Learning, Discussions with Diverse Others

 - Experiences with Faculty – Student-Faculty Interaction, Effective Teaching Practices

 - Campus Environment – Quality of Interactions, Supportive Environment

 For more detailed descriptions of the ten engagement indicators, along with information about construction and scoring of the indicators, click here.

 Prominent findings from the 2014 NSSE administration include: